 It’s Easy to Elope in Colorado

-When eloping anywhere, of course there are some logistics you’ll need to handle.
-But, thankfully, Colorado is a state that makes getting married easier than a lot of other states!
-The reason being is that Colorado doesn’t require you to have an officiant or witness (this is called “self-solemnization”).
-And, the state’s marriage license requirements are simple.
+Colorado doesn’t require you to have an officiant or witness (this is called “self-solemnization”), and the state’s marriage license requirements are simple.

 You Can Use Your Marriage License Same-Day

-Yep, as soon as you get your marriage license, there’s no waiting period.
-This is another big reason why Colorado is an amazing state for elopements.
-The state really makes it easy on couples to go through the process.
+Yep, as soon as you get your marriage license, there’s no waiting period!
+This means you can use your marriage license right away, and this is a big reason why Colorado is an amazing state for elopements.
+They really make it easy on couples to go through the process!